CSC207-UofT/course-project-207-project-dream-team/Phase 2/Design Document.md

 ## Functionality
 - When someone starts our program, the Controller class will call the user interface.
-On the User Interface, our program will ask the user to input the course code (e.g. CSC207H1) of the classes he or she are going to take.
+On the User Interface, our program will ask the users to input the course code (e.g. CSC207H1) of the classes they are going to take.
 Afterwards, our program will automatically load all the sessions of those courses via methods in the WebParse class.
 Afterwards, the Controller will call the Timetable class to generate a new Timetable instance, in which Sessions are stored in the values led by keys indicating the time of the Session.
 Afterwards, the SimpleScheduler will schedule all appropriate timetables and return them in an Arraylist.
-The Controller will then call the Filter class.
-If the user chooses the Instructor Filter, the Filter class will then call it to rule out the timetables that contain the unwanted sessions delivered by unwanted instructors.
-If the user chooses the TimeslotFilter, the Filter class will then call it to rule out the timetables with unwanted time slots (e.g. some people do not want to take morning class).
-If the user chooses Maximum Hour Filter, the Filter Class will then call it to rule out the timetables that have more everyday lecture hours that exceed the users’ acceptable study hour.
+The Controller will then call specific filter class based on the users' preference.
+If the user chooses the
+  Instructor Filter, the Controller will then call it to rule out the timetables that contain the unwanted sessions delivered by unwanted instructors.
+If the user chooses the TimeslotFilter, the Controller will then call it to rule out the timetables with unwanted time slots (e.g. some people do not want to take morning class).
+If the user chooses Maximum Hour Filter, the Controller will then call it to rule out the timetables that have more everyday lecture hours that exceed the users’ acceptable study hour.
 The data is handed over in the form of a Timetable to Javafx application for initial display to the user.
+We provide at most five timetables each time for display.
 If the user chooses to, the program can be asked to produce a csv file to with a button press.
 The output csv file contains basic information and the user has the choice to manipulate it anyway they like outside the program.